 Communication Across Cultures - The Linguistics of Texts in Translation (Expanded and Revised Edition)By Basil Hatim

-A core text for upper undergraduates and postgraduates taking language, applied linguistics, translation and cultural studies courses in the UK and abroad.
-Of interest to teachers of languages, other applied linguists, and practising translators and interpreters.
-Fully revised and expanded edition.
+A unique synthesis of contrastive linguistics and discourse analysis, providing a core text for undergraduates and postgraduates taking courses in language, applied linguistics, translation and cultural studies.
+Also of interest to language teachers, applied linguists, translators and interpreters.

 Email to a colleague